Skip to content Exit mobile menu

 How long are the ceremonies?

-The ceremonies last for around one hour.
+The ceremonies last for around 45 minutes.
 Timings depend on the number of graduands in each ceremony.

 Registration and tickets